 The Courts Are Closed (Mostly).

 The Massachusetts Supreme Judicial Court has issued a series of orders affecting court operations throughout March and April 2020.
-The most recent such order was issued on April 27, 2020, and was updated on May 4, 2020.
+The most recent such order was issued on May 26, 2020.
 Pursuant to these orders:

-For in-person emergency matters, the only people allowed to enter a courthouse are the attorneys, the parties, their witnesses, other necessary persons as determined by the presiding judge, and up to three members of the press.
+For in-person emergency matters that cannot be resolved virtually, the only people allowed to enter a courthouse are the attorneys, the parties, their witnesses, other necessary persons as determined by the presiding judge, and up to three members of the press.

 You can access the Supreme Judicial Court’s and the Superior Court’s standing orders and notices concerning the coronavirus here.